justenbphelps/zehnergroup-test/README.md

 - Changed logo width to percentage instead of set width to help responsive sizing
 - Double checked the rest of the site to make sure I wasn’t missing anything critical
 - Decided to write the documentation and make sure I didn’t go over the deadline!
-I hope my entry was up to your expectations.
-I really had a great time with this, and wanted to thank you again for giving me this opportunity.

 - Justen Phelps